kjord021/MovieSuggestor/README.md

-# MovieSuggestor
+# Movie Information Portal
-A movie suggestion app.
+Search for a movie using OMDB.
+Will return query results using the database.